Kurt Warner chalks up reaction to his possible unretirement as a “REALLY slow news day”

 “Must be a REALLY slow news day,” Warner said via Twitter.

-Warner apparently was reacting to the reaction to his claim that his wife gave him the green light to return to football last year, and that he spoke to an undisclosed coach about doing so.
+Warner apparently was reacting to the reaction to his claim that his wife has given him the green light to return to football, and that he spoke to an undisclosed coach about doing so.
 (Unless, of course, the comment had nothing to do with anything that he was dealing with personally at that point in time, and that it had to do with some different things that he saw were out there, you know, different things that were going on, where we are in this society as a whole.)

 How can Warner be surprised by the news, created by Warner himself, that a guy who last played in January 2010 was ready to play again in 2018?
 It’s an amazing revelation, and it would be news no matter what else is going on in the news cycle.